psehgaft/Hybrid_cloud_ecosystems/README.md

 Regional-DR is composed of Red Hat Advanced Cluster Management for Kubernetes and OpenShift Data Foundation components to provide application and data mobility across Red Hat OpenShift Container Platform clusters.

-> :note: Regional-DR is supported with OpenShift Data Foundation 4.14 and Red Hat Advanced Cluster Management for Kubernetes 2.9 combinations only.
+> **_NOTE:_** Regional-DR is supported with OpenShift Data Foundation 4.14 and Red Hat Advanced Cluster Management for Kubernetes 2.9 combinations only.

 OpenShift DR is a set of orchestrators to configure and manage stateful applications across a set of peer OpenShift clusters which are managed using RHACM and provides cloud-native interfaces to orchestrate the life-cycle of an application’s state on Persistent Volumes.
 These include: